Saudi luxury Liveaboard visits yanbu and the seven reefs

 About Yanbu and the Seven Reefs

-The port of embarkation is the Al Ahlam private marina in Yanbu located 330 km north of Jeddah.
-The Seven reefs will offer the most discerning diver the opportunity to explore sites rarely visited by others.
+The summer Saudi scuba diving itinerary on the uncrowded sites of Yanbu & Seven Reefs.
+This is an advanced diving itinerary for experienced divers only.
 The reefs walls are covered with sea fans and soft corals.
 Clouds of barracudas and jacks are regular diving companions and the sighting of manta rays and hammerhead sharks are frequent in these backdrops.

-The 2 major coral areas are that of the Seven Reefs and Shu'ayabah in Yanbu within which the majority of dive sites are concentrated
+The port of embarkation is the Al Ahlam private marina in Yanbu located 330 km north of Jeddah.
+From here you sail out to the 2 major coral areas known as Seven Reefs and Shu'ayabah in Yanbu, within which the majority of dive sites are concentrated.

 Yanbu is a town located on the coast 330 km north of Jeddah.
 In the past, it was one of the most important ports in the Red Sea for the trade of spices and incense and then fell into oblivion.
 In recent history, it has become a very important centre for the processing and export of crude oil.
 Few ruined houses remain of the old town, including the house where T.E.
 Lawrence lived for 2 years from 1916, while he was preparing to complete the business that made him famous as Lawrence of Arabia.
 Just north of the inhabited centre, a deep fjord insinuates itself into the desert coast forming a natural shelter.
 The Marina of El Sharm will be the embarkation point for cruises.